 (1) a Family-Centered Services (FCS) Program Unit program field representative who serves as the Appeals Committee chairperson;

-(2) the FCS/Appeals program units programs manager;
+(2) the FCS Appeals Programs Unit programs manager;

-(5) the Continuous Quality Improvement Program Unit programs manager or designee; and
+(4) a Continuous Quality Improvement Program Unit programs manager or designee; and

-(6) one CW supervisor or other representative above the supervisor level from each region designated by the deputy director.
+(5) a CW supervisor or other representative above the supervisor level from each region designated by the deputy director.
 The committee member: